CAST-genomics/haptools/docs/commands/simphenotype.rst

 simphenotype
 ============

 Simulates a complex trait, taking into account haplotype- or local-ancestry- specific effects as well as traditional variant-level effects.
-The user denotes causal haplotypes or variants by specifying them in a :doc:`.hap file </formats/haplotypes>`.
+The user denotes causal haplotypes or variants by specifying them in a :doc:`.snplist file </formats/snplist>` or :doc:`.hap file </formats/haplotypes>`.
 Phenotypes are simulated from genotypes output by the :doc:`transform command </commands/transform>`.

 The implementation is based on the `GCTA GWAS Simulation <https://yanglab.westlake.edu.cn/software/gcta/#GWASSimulation>`_ utility.